 On July 7, 2000, David Haussler and UCSC Genome Bioinformatics Group launched the first working draft of the human genome on the internet, guaranteeing that our genetic code would remain in the public domain forever.
 They subsequently developed the UCSC Genome Browser, a free, interactive web-based “microscope” that allows you to view any aspect of the human genome at any scale.
 The Browser supports scientific research worldwide and has served more than five billion to date.
 Since that time, Haussler’s team of computer science researchers became part of a wider initiative called the UC Santa Cruz Genomics Institute.

 Today, David Haussler’s team adapts to developments in the field they helped create.
-David Haussler continues as the Genomics Institute’s scientific director.
-Additionally, he is a co-founder of the Genome 10K Project (G10K) and the Global Alliance for Genomics and Health (GA4GH).
-Likewise, he holds leadership positions in several other groundbreaking organizations.
-Haussler is also a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
+David Haussler continues as the Genomics Institute’s scientific director and is Distinguished Professor, Biomolecular Engineering.
+Additionally, he is Scientific Co-Director, California Institute for Quantitative Biosciences (QB3) at UCSC; he is a co-founder of the Genome 10K Project (G10K) and the Global Alliance for Genomics and Health (GA4GH).

-To learn more about David Haussler’s research, visit the Haussler lab website.
+To learn more about David Haussler’s research, visit the Haussler-Salama Lab website.